-Industrial Psychology Consultants (IPC) recently carried out a survey to evaluate experiences and perceptions of students with regards to industrial attachment.
-Most degree programs have a mandatory industrial attachment period where students are expected to get hands on industry work experience for about twelve months.
+Industrial Psychology Consultants (IPC) recently carried out a survey to evaluate the experiences and perceptions of students with regard to industrial attachment.
+Most degree programs have a mandatory industrial attachment period where students are expected to get hands-on industry work experience for about twelve months.

-Fifty percent of the participants felt their remuneration was fair; fourteen felt they were paid well; eighteen percent felt that they were poorly paid and eighteen percent were not paid at all.
-Universities do not require that employers should pay their students stipend.
+Fifty per cent of the participants felt their remuneration was fair; fourteen felt they were paid well; eighteen per cent felt that they were poorly paid and eighteen per cent were not paid at all.
+Universities do not require that employers should pay their student’s stipends.
 Normally any form of stipend or remuneration is at the benevolence of the employer largely because the attachment period is seen as one of training as part of the curricula.

-Regardless of the differences in the degree programs, industrial attachment should help the students to “develop awareness on the requirements of the world of work, enhance already acquired work related skills which include social skills, have a hands on experience with modern technology in which ever workplace a trainee serves, as well as, make a personal connection between theory and practice.”
+Regardless of the differences in the degree programs, the industrial attachment should help the students to “develop awareness on the requirements of the world of work, enhance already acquired work-related skills which include social skills, have a hands-on experience with modern technology in whichever workplace a trainee serves, as well as, make a personal connection between theory and practice.”
 In the absence of a properly structured program, the true value of industrial attachment will not be realised.

-Government also has a role to play particularly by providing incentives to employers and financial assistance to tertiary institutions.
-These can range from tax credits and grants to assist universities supervise students on attachment better, amongst others.
+The government also has a role to play particularly by providing incentives to employers and financial assistance to tertiary institutions.
+These can range from tax credits and grants to assist universities to supervise students on attachment better, amongst others.

 Memory Nguwi is an Occupational Psychologist, Data Scientist, Speaker, & Managing Consultant – Industrial Psychology Consultants (Pvt) Ltd a management and human resources consulting firm. https://www.linkedin.com/in/memorynguwi/ Phone 481946-48/481950/2900276/2900966 or email: firstname.lastname@example.org or visit our website at www.ipcconsultants.com